Earth and Environment

 Paleomagnetism and Magnetostratigraphy

 Application of paleomagnetism to the solution of problems in stratigraphic correlation and to the construction of a high-precision geological timescale.
 A field trip to the southwest United States or Mexico to study the physical stratigraphy and magnetic zonation, followed by lab analysis.
-Given in alternate years; not offered 2022-23.
+Not offered 2023-24.

 Paleomagnetism and Magnetostratigraphy

 A quantitative examination of landforms, runoff generation, river hydraulics, sediment transport, erosion and deposition, hillslope creep, landslides and debris flows, glacial processes, and submarine and Martian landscapes.
 Field and laboratory exercises are designed to facilitate quantitative measurements and analyses of geomorphic processes.
-Given in alternate years; offered 2022-23.
+Given in alternate years; not offered 2023-24.

 Topics in Earth Surface Processes

 A seminar-style course focusing on a specific theme within geomorphology and sedimentology depending on student interest.
 Potential themes could include river response to climate change, bedrock erosion in tectonically active mountain belts, or delta evolution on Earth and Mars.
 The course will consist of student-led discussions centered on readings from peer-reviewed literature.

 A survey course in the properties of nuclei, and in atomic phenomena associated with nuclear-particle detection.
 Topics include rates of production and decay of radioactive nuclei; interaction of radiation with matter; nuclear masses, shapes, spins, and moments; modes of radioactive decay; nuclear fission and energy generation.
 Given in alternate years; not offered 2023-24.